 8. Ask questions if something isn’t clear.
 It’s sometimes hard to tell exactly what identity theft services do and how they work from their advertisements, websites or other materials.
 Look for a toll-free number and call if you have questions.

-9. If the identity theft service offers insurance or a guarantee, is it clear what is covered and who is eligible?
+9. Do your own thing.
 If the answer is no, steer clear!
 Identity theft service providers that follow good practices should make it easy to find information on their Web sites and through their customer service representatives about exactly what the insurance or guarantee does for you and in what situations.
 For instance, if it reimburses you for expenses related to resolving identity theft problems, the identity theft service provider should explain what types of expenses are included, whether there are limits to how much you can get or other restrictions, and what’s required to make a claim.
 Identity theft service providers should also tell you if things aren’t included that you might expect the insurance or guarantee to cover.
 For example, if you won’t be reimbursed for money stolen by identity thieves, or you’re not covered for identity theft that is committed by a family member, that information should be easy to find and clearly explained.
 If the guarantee is that the service provider will resolve your identity theft problems for you, any limits to the situations that are covered or the assistance that will be provided should be clearly spelled out.